-IGMP snooping allows the controller to 'listen' in on IGMP network traffic through the controller.
-This then allows the controller to filter multicast traffic and direct this only to hosts that need this stream.
-This is helpful when there is a lot of multicast traffic on the network (say from an IPTV application) where all LAN hosts do not need to receive this multicast traffic.
-Enabling IGMP snooping allows the controller to regulate the amount of multicast traffic on the network, to prevent flooding all LAN hosts.
-Active IGMP snooping is referred to IGMP Proxy, and this is available on your controller.
+IGMP snooping (IGMP Proxy) allows the controller to 'listen' in on IGMP network traffic.
+This then allows the controller to filter multicast traffic and direct it only to hosts that need this stream.
+This is helpful when there is a lot of multicast traffic on the network where all LAN hosts do not need to receive this multicast traffic.